 - We have a privacy officer who is responsible for daily monitoring of privacy and security and also for ongoing team training and the induction and training of new team members.

-- The office has access control and CCTV monitoring.
+- Our offices are access controlled and have CCTV monitoring.

-- All servers are located in a secure, temperature controlled server room with 24 hour security and monitoring.
+- All servers are located in secure, temperature controlled server rooms with 24 hour security and monitoring.

-- All personnel work on remote servers which are all located in Sydney, Australia and not on the local computers at which they sit.
+- All personnel work on remote Australian based servers and not on the local computers at which they sit.